glitton/dive-with-sean/content/blog/pygmy-seahorses/index.md

 description: "So Many Pygmy Seahorses So Little Time!"
 ---

-One of the little animals that you are guaranteed to see (if you have a spotter) when diving in Anilao is the pygmy seahorse or the Hippocampus Bargibanti.
+One of the little animals that you are guaranteed to see (especially if you have a good spotter) when diving in Anilao is the pygmy seahorse or the Hippocampus Bargibanti.
 During this dive trip, I saw two varieties.
 The typical gray/light purple with the pink bumps (they are called tubercles) which I saw at the dive site Kirby's Rock and also at Koala.

 ![purple-seahorse](./purple-pygmy.jpg)

 And a yellow one which we saw at the dive site Old Bethlehem.
 The Hippocampus Denise, also known as Denise's pygmy seahorse or the yellow pygmy seahorse is a wee bit bigger than the other one.
-I was able to spot this variety with my own eyes, although I did have a macro lens so it was much easier!
+I was able to spot this variety with my own eyes, although I did have a macro lens so it was much easier! 🔎
-🔎

 ![yellow-seahorse](./yellow-pygmy.jpg).

-For perspective, check out the size of the pygmy seahorse as compared to the pointy stick used by my spotter.
+For perspective, check out the size of the pygmy seahorse as compared to the pointy stick used by my spotter dive master.

 ![prespective](./pygmy-pointer.jpg)